strongloop/strongloop.com2/_posts/2019-04-30-hackerjs-meetup-may-8.md

 published: false
 ---

 Near Santa Clara, California?
 Want to brush up on your Node and JS skills?
+Free on the evening of Wednesday, May 8?
+Then we have an event we'd like to tell you about!

-The HackerJS NodeJS & JavaScript Meetup is hosting an event on Wednesday, May 8, 2019.
-It's the first of an ongoing bi-weekly meetup and we'd love to see you there! if you can't make it, we hopeto share the video, and will let you know about upcoming meetups.
+The HackerJS NodeJS & JavaScript Meetup is hosting an event on May 8, 2019 at Sanata Clara's Hacker Dojo.
+It's the first of a new, ongoing meetup and we'd love to see you there! if you can't make it, we hope to share the video, and will let you know about upcoming meetups.

 <!--more-->
 <img src="https://strongloop.com/blog-assets/2019/04/Meetup-may-8-hackerdojo.png" alt="Meetup - May 8 at Hoacker Dojo!" style="width: 200px"/>

 HackerJS is a NodeJS & JavaScript community meetup.
-It meets on the second Wednesday of the month and they try to have a mix of beginner and advanced talks.
+It is held on the second Wednesday of each month, and strives to have a mix of beginner and advanced talks.

 When: Wednesday, May 8, 2019 6:30pm - 9pm